descawed/galsdk/README.md

 ## Editor
 The editor is a GUI application for exploring the game's files.
 Run it from the repo's root directory with `python -m galsdk.editor`.
-At the moment, only room changes can actually be saved and exported.
+At the moment, only room and string changes can actually be saved and exported.
 Support for editing other files will be added in the future.

 ### Projects
 A project is a folder where the editor extracts game files and their metadata.
 Before you can view anything in the